rricharz/baudrate/README.md

 # baudrate
-Linux filter to simulate baud rates on terminal programs using telnet
+Linux filter to simulate baud rates on terminal programs such as cool-retro-term.

-This little program is very useful if you are using a telnet session to connect to a host from within cool-retro-term
+This little program is very useful if you are connecting to a host from within cool-retro-term using tcp/ip (ssh or telnet).

-Unfortunately cool-retro-term does not allow to simulate a baud rate if the connection is done with telnet instead of a serial line.
+Unfortunately cool-retro-term does not allow to simulate a baud rate if the connection is done with ssh or telnet instead of a serial line.
 This program adds this feature.
-It also works together with the standard terminal (console), and any program producing output on stdout.
+It also works together with any other program producing output on stdout.

 Video showing baudrate used together with cool-retro-term, connecting to a simulated PDP-11 running 2.11 BSD: